rfbergeron/UCSC/cse110a/asg5/DESIGN.md

 ### `write_expressions`
 Takes a node of the astree which contains an expression.
 Recursively calls itself, then writes the single statement for the current node.
+Needs to return some kind of indicator as to the nature of it's child calls; ie whether or not it needs to use a register or something.

 ## 2 Pseudocode
 ```